Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 The blond man let out a breath.
 He turned away.
 He could still feel that irritating sensation of dampness in his socks.
 He could still taste the basic flavour of fish in his mouth.
 "Are your boots damp too?"

 "Yes," his brother answered.
-"It's annoying."
+"It is annoying."

 "How long will this travelling last?" the blond man complained.